 This strategy looks at the rate which earnings grow and evaluates this rate of growth from different angles.
 The 4 tests immediately following are detailed below.

-If the growth rate of the prior three quarter's earnings, 4.00%, (versus the same three quarters a year earlier) is less than the growth rate of the current quarter earnings, 7.69%, (versus the same quarter one year ago) then the stock fails, with one exception: if the growth rate in earnings between the current quarter and the same quarter one year ago is greater than 30%, then the stock would pass.
+If the growth rate of the prior three quarter's earnings, -16.54%, (versus the same three quarters a year earlier) is greater than the growth rate of the current quarter earnings, -63.74%, (versus the same quarter one year ago) then the stock fails, with one exception: if the growth rate in earnings between the current quarter and the same quarter one year ago is greater than 30%, then the stock would pass.
 The growth rate over this period for STJ is -63.7%, and it would therefore fail this test.

-The EPS growth rate for the current quarter, 7.69% must be greater than or equal to the historical growth which is 5.32%.
-Since this is not the case STJ would therefore pass this test.
+The EPS growth rate for the current quarter, -63.74% must be greater than or equal to the historical growth which is 5.32%.
+Since this is not the case STJ would therefore fail this test.

 EARNINGS PERSISTENCE: [FAIL]